ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

 1. Select **SMPS** as Power Regulator from Power Saving tab

 <ainfo>
-Role of PA5,PA6,PA7 is detailed in Debug chapter
+Role of debug pins is detailed in Debug chapter
 </ainfo>